mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 #### Replay protection with utilization of Protected outputs

 In order to protect ourselves from replay attacks, we need to follow a simple rule:
-**When we are sending money to someone , we _MUST_ always include a `Protected` input as a part of the transaction.** This is to prevent someone doing a replay of the transaction which would move money from our outputs.
-Exception to this rule are self-spends that use inputs from an unsafe receive transaction.
+**When we are sending money to someone, we need to either include a `Protected` input or create an anchor output as a part of the transaction.** This is to prevent someone doing a replay of the transaction which would move the coins away from us.
+Self-spends are an exception and can be left unprotected because we don't really mind them being replayed since the transaction doesn't give coins to anyone else.

 This means that:
-1. We can make regular 1-2 transaction if our input is labeled as `Protected`
+1. We can send money through a regular 1-2 transaction if our input is labeled as `Protected`
-2. We can receive money through a 1-2 transaction
+2. We can receive money through a regular 1-2 transaction

-The only thing we need to be aware is that our output that is created in a 1-2 receive transaction will be labeled as unprotected and will hence need to be spent in a transaction that will include one of our `Protected` outputs as an input.
-A more general rule is that outputs created in a transaction to which we did not contribute a `Protected` input are unprotected and need to be spent along side some of our `Protected` inputs.
+The only thing we need to be aware is that our output that is created in a 1-2 receive transaction will be labeled as unprotected and will hence need to be spent in a safe transaction.
+A more general rule is that unprotected outputs need to be spent in a safe transaction - in most cases this means along side some of our `Protected` inputs.
 In theory, it should be impossible to replay a transaction that followed this rule.

 _Note: If we are the sender in a 1-2 transaction where we use a `Protected` output as an input, we create a change output which is also a `Protected` output.
 Since we spent 1 protected input and created another one, it means that the sender can chain such 1-2 transactions safely._